aplteam/Tester2/README.md

 'Foo' T.RenameTestFnsTo  'Misc'
 ```

-Assuming that there is a group "Foo", then all members of that group would be renamed, so that they become members of the group "Misc".
+Assuming that there is a group "Foo", then all members of that group would be renamed so that they become members of the group "Misc".

 If there is already a group "Misc" then numbering would start with the highest previous number plus 1.

 ## Best Practices

-* When starting to implement test cases you are advised to leave gaps: `Test_001`, `Test_010` etc. The same holds true for numbering within groups.
+* When starting to implement test cases you are advised to leave gaps: `Test_001`, `Test_010` etc. The same holds for numbering within groups.

 * Try to keep your test cases simple and test just one thing at a time, for example just one method at a time.